-Belcher Pedestrian Access Improvements: \$32,300 in Measure P funds will be carried over to complete path of travel improvements.
+Belcher Pedestrian Access Improvements:

+\$32,300 in Measure P carryover will be used to complete path of travel improvements.
-Jaswant Singh Khalra Cricket Pitch: \$84,900 in Measure P funds will be carried over to complete design and install of a cricket pitch.

-Koligian Park Improvements: \$202,900 in ARPA funds will be carried over to complete the design and installation of field lighting.
+Jaswant Singh Khalra Cricket Pitch: \$84,900 in Measure P carryover is budgeted to complete the design and installation of a cricket pitch.
+Koligian Park Improvements: \$1,096,600 ARPA funds to complete the design and installation of soccer and volleyball lighting.

-Lafayette Park Play Structure: \$110,000 in General Fund and \$311,300 in ARPA will be carried over, and \$344,700 of new CDBG funds will be used to install a new tot lot play structure.
+Lafayette Park Play Structure: \$110,000 in General Fund, \$311,300 in ARPA carryover and \$344,700 of new CDBG funds will be used to install a new tot lot play structure.

-Lions Multi-Use Court: \$350,000 in Measure P carryover funds will be used to complete the Lions tennis court multi-sport conversion and resurfacing project.
+Lions Multi-Use Court: \$350,000 in Measure P carryover to complete the Lions tennis court multi-sport conversion and resurfacing project.

-Logan Park Improvements: \$68,600 in Measure P carryover funds to complete the Logan tennis court multi-sport conversion and resurfacing project; \$38,500 in Measure P carryover funds to design and install a new park monument sign; \$11,300 in Measure P carryover funds to complete design of play structure improvements.
+Logan Park Improvements: \$68,600 in Measure P to complete the Logan tennis court multi-sport conversion and resurfacing project; \$38,500 in Measure P to design and install a new park monument sign; and, \$11,300 in Measure P and \$569,200 in ARPA to complete the design of play structure improvements.

-Manchester Skate Park: \$15,300 in ARPA carryover funds to complete the design of a skate park.
+Manchester Skate Park: \$15,300 in ARPA carryover to complete the skate park design.

-Quigley Park Rehabilitation: \$356,700 in Measure P carryover funds to finalize design of a full park renovation.
+Quigley Park Rehabilitation: \$356,700 in Measure P for design of a full park renovation.

-Regional Sports Complex Cricket Pitch:

-\$84,900 in Measure P carryover funds to design and install a cricket pitch.
+Regional Sports Complex Cricket Pitch: \$84,900 in Measure P carryover to design and install a cricket pitch.

-Rotary West Wrought Iron Fence Project:

-\$1,570,000 in ARPA carryover funds and \$54,800 in new Measure P funds to design and construct a new metal fence at Rotary West Park.
+Rotary West Wrought Iron Fence Project: \$307,600 in General Fund, \$126,800 in ARPA carryover and \$54,800 in new Measure P funds to design and construct a new metal fence at Rotary West Park.